dascog/terraform-2day/labs/student/6-terraform-config-language-ii/README.md

   - Edit the ``terraform.tf`` file and change line 15 to read: ``required_version = ">= 1.2"``

 ## 3. Output Data from Terraform (20mins)
+- In this tutorial you will enable output from a deployment and see the capability and limits of redacting sensitive outputs.
 - https://learn.hashicorp.com/tutorials/terraform/outputs
+- You will need to change the required_version of Terraform in this deployment.
+  - Edit the ``terraform.tf`` file and change line 21 to read: ``required_version = ">= 1.2"``

 ## 4. Simplify Terraform Configuration with Locals
 - https://learn.hashicorp.com/tutorials/terraform/locals?in=terraform/configuration-language